 While the State Board of Education is not obligated to take positions on legislative proposals before the Nebraska Legislature, the Board may choose to formally oppose or support bills that fall within the scope of the statewide education system.
 Formal opposition or support of a bill provides direction to the Commissioner of Education for the purpose of engaging with the Nebraska Legislature in hearings and other aspects of the legislative process.
 When the Board does not take a position on a given bill, the Board’s position is neutral.

-The Legislative Committee of the Board makes recommendations to the full Board for potential action on opposition or support of bills, typically in a work session in January of each year.
+The Executive Committee of the Board makes recommendations to the full Board for potential action on opposition or support of bills, typically in a work session in January of each year.